openstack-archive/tripleo-docs/doc/source/advanced_deployment/ssl.rst

 ``True``.
 This will generate a certificate in ``/etc/pki/tls/certs`` with a file name that follows the following pattern::

     undercloud-[undercloud_public_vip].pem

-This will be a PEM file in a format that HAProxy can understand (See the HAProxy documentation for more information on this).
+This will be a PEM file in a format that HAProxy can understand (see the HAProxy documentation for more information on this).

 This option for auto-generating certificates uses Certmonger to request